-To be a successful utility supplier, it is crucial to have a reliable billing system.
-Many companies all over the world face the problem that due to weaknesses in their billing systems, customers have lost trust in them.
-Many customers do not receive the correct invoices, which has a negative impact on supplier’s reputation, thus it is important that the consumer will receive his invoice in a format that clearly describes for which service what amount exactly he is paying.
+It is crucial for the successful utility supplier to have a reliable billing system.
+Many companies worldwide have lost their customers’ trust due to weaknesses in their billing systems, leading to incorrect invoices, which negatively impacts supplier’s reputation.
+Therefore, it is becoming increasingly important that the consumer receives their invoice in a format that clearly describes which service and what amount exactly they are paying for.
 This is essential for both suppliers and customers.
-The implementation of key components for the customer in the invoice implies price transparency of the delivered services, increases the trust in the supplier and improves his engagement with the end-user.
-Design and visualization are especially important – the information should be presented comprehensive and the customer should clearly see how the final price has been calculated.
+An invoice comprising components that are key to the customer implies price transparency of the delivered services, increases the confidence in the supplier and improves their engagement with the end-user.
+Design and visualization are equally important – the information should be presented in a comprehensive way.
+Such, that the customer clearly sees how the final price has been calculated.

-The key to the customer’s credibility is the billing systems to support live billing – when the customer submits a meter reading (through a self-service portal or mobile application) the current consumption amount to be calculated automatically and at the same time to be uploaded in the portal.
+The key to the supplier’s credibility is the billing systems to support live billing – when the customer submits a meter reading through a self-service portal or mobile application, the current consumption amount is be calculated automatically and at the same time uploaded in the portal.

-A proper and modern billing system also needs to include at least an automation process with Business Process Manager, a service-oriented architecture, as well as optimal micro-services for the different steps.
-With the rollout of smart meters which constantly send meter readings, the modern provider must be prepared for a huge amount of data to be processed properly in the shortest possible time.
+A proper and modern billing system also needs to include at least an automation process with Business Process Manager, a service-oriented architecture, and relevant micro-services for the different steps.
+With the rollout of smart meters constantly sending meter readings, the modern provider must be prepared for a huge amount of data to be processed accurately in the shortest possible time.